I.01 Notification of prisoner arrival

 I.01.01 Notification of prisoner's arrival

 - The prison is notified of a prisoner's arrival by:

-- the Court List Report (this is required to be accessed at 2pm and 5pm daily), or
+- the ‘New and Modified OWN/Sentences Report’ (this is required to be accessed at 2pm and 5pm daily), or

-- received faxed copy of imprisonment Warrant(s) / order(s) from the Courts, or
+- electronically received imprisonment Warrant(s) / order(s) from the Courts, or

 - advised by the prisoner movement co-ordinator of arrival of transferred prisoner.

 - Receiving office staff check to ensure that reception of the prisoner will not exceed agreed muster levels.
 If the reception of the prisoner would exceed the agreed maximum muster level, the prison director must be immediately notified.